mhmmdgamal/ecommerce/README.md

 you have to set up :
 1- IDE (Netbeans or and ide as you like )with JDK
 2- XAMP (php my admin to handle database MYSQL )
+3- get file shop.sql and do import to xamp

 ## Versioning
 1-using jsp and servelt